 Should I choose a candy bar or clamshell design?

 There are two main designs for simple phones: candy bar and clamshell.

 The keypad and the screen are on the same surface on candy-bar phones.
 They're often small and compact, which means they're very easy to carry around - but the keypad buttons are sometimes small and feel quite cramped together.

 Clamshell phones are also known as 'flip phones'.
 The display is on a different surface than the keypad, and you can close the lid when you're not using it.
 As the display and keypad are on different surfaces, there's more room for the buttons - which means they can be larger and better spaced.

-If you’re still unsure about which type of phone is right for you, it's best to go into a shop and ask to have a go with a simple phone and a good-value smartphone (or try using a friend's).
+If you’re still unsure about which type of phone is right for you, it's best to go into a shop and ask to try out a simple phone and a good-value smartphone.
 Try out some of the functions that you’d use most often, such as finding numbers in the phonebook, writing text messages, and browsing the internet.
 This will give you a better understanding of the type of phone you'd prefer.